marijnh/Eloquent-JavaScript/13_browser.md

 {{index "malicious script", "World Wide Web", browser, website, security}}

-Running programs downloaded from the ((Internet)) is potentially dangerous.
+Running programs downloaded from the ((internet)) is potentially dangerous.
 You don't know much about the people behind most sites you visit, and they do not necessarily mean well.
 Running programs by malicious actors is how you get your computer infected by ((virus))es, your data stolen, and your accounts hacked.

-Yet the attraction of the Web is that you can browse it without necessarily ((trust))ing all the pages you visit.
+Yet the attraction of the web is that you can browse it without necessarily ((trust))ing all the pages you visit.
 This is why browsers severely limit the things a JavaScript program may do: it can't look at the files on your computer or modify anything not related to the web page it was embedded in.

 {{index isolation}}